 Chase Headley Contract Information:

-Headley (biceps) is back in the starting lineup Saturday against the Giants.
+Headley is not in the lineup Sunday against the Orioles.

 To instantly reveal our fantasy analysis of every player – including Chase Headley – simply subscribe now.

 |2014 (Multiple Teams)||30||MAJ||SD/NYY||135||531||470||55||114||34||20||1||13||49||7||3||51||122||0||1||9||.243||.328||.372||.700|